 Don’t: Recycle Hazardous Waste or E-Waste

-See Section 3 of my Green Clean post for specifics on how to recycle most of these items:
+See Section 3 of Green That Life’s Green Clean post for specifics on how to recycle most of these items:

 - Light bulbs